MatthewScargill/Quantum-Billiards-BEM/README.md

 ```math
 G_{k}(\mathbf{r}, \mathbf{r'}) = \frac{i}{4} H_{0}^{(1)}(k|\mathbf{r}- \mathbf{r'}|).
 ```
-This leads to an matrix formulation of the form ($A\psi = 0$), to which solutions are deduced by scanning across a range of $k$ and detecting singularities in the boundary operator $A$ via **SVD minima**.
-Evaluating at individual resonant modes allows us to reconstruct physically relevant wavefunction solutions on the billiard as seen below.
-More generally, evaluating the spacing (Wigner-Dyson) statistics of the spectra of billiard systems allow us to draw parallels between classical and quantum notions of chaos.
+This leads to an matrix formulation of the form ($A\phi = 0$, where $\phi = \frac{\partial \psi}{\partial r}$), to which solutions are deduced by scanning across a range of $k$ and detecting singularities in the boundary operator $A$ via **SVD minima**.
+Evaluating at individual resonant modes and solving for $\frac{\partial \psi}{\partial r}$ along the boundary allows us to reconstruct physically relevant wavefunction solutions $\psi$ on the billiard as seen below.
+More generally, evaluating the spacing (Wigner-Dyson) statistics of the spectra of billiard systems allows us to draw parallels between classical and quantum notions of chaos.
 This project is equipped with the tools for all of the above, along with my thesis which acts as a comprehensive introduction to the theory.

 ## Features